puj009/Dat250/dat250-expass1.md

 The last problem I encountered was with **heroku pg:psql**.
 Since I did not have **Postgres** installed on my computer I had to do it to make the command execute.
 This was a confusing process, but I maneged to do it after some attempts.
+After this my terminal did still not recognize the command, and I found out I had to update my PATH to \bin.
+After I did this the command worked.

 This is the web-URL for my tutorial:
 <https://shrouded-savannah-37500.herokuapp.com>